IntentArchitect/Docs/articles/release-notes/intent-architect-v4.0.md

 # Release notes: Intent Architect version 4.0

 ## Version 4.0.4

 ### Improvements in 4.0.4

 - Improved performance of change updates in and between designers.
+- It is now possible to control whether or not hardware acceleration is enabled in the User Settings dialogue.
+Hardware acceleration was always enabled by default, but can now be disabled if needed.

+### Issues fixed in 4.0.4

+- Fixed: The Manage Repositories dialogue was not always able to correctly handle URLs for [self-hosted module servers](xref:tools.module-server).

 ## Version 4.0.3